-The purpose and big ideas of this course is to enable students so they can:
+The purpose and big ideas of this course are to enable students to understand that:

-- use algebra to generalize relationships through abstract thinking to represent and analyze situations that allows us to notice and wonder about relationships. - understand the meanings of, and connections between, each operation extend to powers and polynomials. - understand that constant rate of change is an essential attribute of linear relations and has meaning in different representations and contexts. - understand that trigonometry involves using proportional reasoning to solve indirect measurement problems.
+- Algebra allows us to generalize relationship through abstract thinking. - The meaning of, and connections between, each operation extend to powers and polynomials. - Constant rate of change is an essential attribute of linear relations and has meaning in different representations and contexts. - Trigonometry involves using proportional reasoning to solve indirect measurement problems. - Representing and analyzing situations allows us to notice and wonder about relationships.